 4. Bat Trang Pottery Village

 Pottery products always become one of the exceptional gifts when you travel to Asia. you can simply choose ones that look good or spend a little more time creating your own custom piece under the potter’s guidance.

 5. Hang Gai and Hang Bac Street

 The stalls along these streets provide a lot of Do Paper (rice paper) products.
-You can by many things like watercolour and folk paintings, greeting cards, table lamps and bamboo-bound notebooks.
-If you need a recommendation, you can visit Hanoi Moment shop which is air-conditioned.
+You can buy many things like watercolor and folk paintings, greeting cards, table lamps, and bamboo-bound notebooks.
+If you need a recommendation, you can visit the Hanoi Moment shop which is air-conditioned.
 About two or three blocks from Hang Gai, there are also stores specialized in selling silk and embroidery.